virtualsecureplatform/TFHEpp/docs/CKKS.md

 bootstrapping.
 The current storage-practical full-size correctness target is seeded hybrid giant streamed bootstrapping with compact seeded double-decomposition (DD) EvalMod and product relinearization.
-This 2^15-ring target is not yet a 128-bit-secure parameter set under the local estimator.
+This 2^15-ring target is a 128-bit-secure parameter set under the local estimator when keys are generated with the current lvl6 noise parameter.

 The most practical full-size configuration is the tuned lvl6 seeded hybrid giant streamed bootstrap path: